1749-1769 E 33rd Ave rezoning application

 I oppose any spot rezoning without a form of development.
 This allows rezoning to be obtained with minimal applicant cost and effort, fostering flipping activity.
 I have observed several such flips in the past short while—not to be encouraged.

-BrianPalmquist asked almost 2 years ago
+BrianPalmquist asked over 2 years ago

 Thank you for your comments.
 Staff will include a summary of comments provided from the public in a Council report if the project proceeds for Council consideration.